huhlim/cg2all/README.md

   - Martini: [Martini](http://cgmartini.nl/) model
   - PRIMO: [PRIMO](http://dx.doi.org/10.1002/prot.22645) model
 * --chain-break-cutoff: The CA-CA distance cutoff that determines chain breaks. (default=10 Angstroms)
+* --fix/--fix_atom: preserve coordinates in the input CG model.
+For example, CA coordinates in a CA-trace model will be kept in its cg2all output model.
 * --ckpt: Input PyTorch ckpt file (optional).
 If a ckpt file is given, it will override "--cg" option.
 * --time: Output JSON file for recording timing. (optional)
 * --device: Specify a device to run the model. (optional) You can choose "cpu" or "cuda", or the script will detect one automatically. </br>